penfree/partialdockersave/README.md

 * How is the directory name generated?

 We can find from https://github.com/moby/moby/blob/master/image/tarexport/save.go that the directory name is encoded from layer meta data.
-So we can do the same thing from infomation got from `docker image inspect`, then we can filter them when saving image.
+Sothe same thing can be done from infomation got from `docker image inspect`, then filter them when saving image.

-Unlike other tools like `undocker`, `dive`, they should do a real save to get the tar file of all images, and then extract manifest from the tar file.
-This tool brings no more io operation than normal `docker save`.
+Unlike other tools (Ex: `undocker`, `dive`), they should do a real save to get the tar file of all images, and then extract manifest from the tar file, it could be a bit slow especially when multiple images need to be saved at the same time.
+This tool only compares the diff layer from `docker image inspect`,  thus brings no more io operation than normal `docker save`.

 ## Future works